DEM-Network-Corporation/Recycling/SECURITY.md

 ## Reporting a Vulnerability

 Only Report A Vulnerability If You Are Using A Original Version In Case Of Modfied Version The Request Will be Denied

+Modifyed Versions Vulnerabilyty Reports Must To Be Sent To The Distributor Of The Modifyed Version

 > **NOTE:** You Must To Send Your Mod FIles In Order To Complete Your Security Vulnerability Report